Manish14122004/First-Demo/README.md

 # First-Demo
-That project are Demo project
+That project are Demo project.